3.20 Provisions

 b) Defined benefit plan (Gratuity)

 Gratuity liability is a defined benefit obligation and is provided for on the basis of an actuarial valuation on projected unit credit method made at the end of each year.
 The gratuity plan is governed by the Payment of Gratuity Act, 1972.
 Every employee who has completed five years or more of service gets a gratuity on retirement/leaving the organisation at 15 days salary (last drawn salary) for each completed year of service.
-The scheme is unfunded.
+The scheme partially funded.
 Actuarial gains or losses are recognised in other comprehensive income.

 IX Description of risk exposures: